 - Regional Chloride Study: The Commission has completed the field portion of the study, which collected real-time 5-minute interval water level and conductivity data among seven sites within the County, including periodic seasonal chloride grab samples during melting/runoff events.
 The streams in Milwaukee County monitored for this effort include Honey Creek, Menomonee River, Oak Creek, Lincoln Creek, Underwood Creek, the Root River, and the Milwaukee River (at the Estabrook dam).
 Staff are currently working on data analysis and the Study technical reports (TR).
-Four technical reports have been completed, including TR 61 which documents the field work completed for the Study, TR 62 which is a literature review of the impacts of chloride to the natural and built environment, TR 64 which documents the regression evaluation for conductance to chlorides, and TR 67 which includes the legal and policy considerations for the management of chloride. - Regional Natural Areas Plan Update: The Commission is in the process of updating the Regional Natural Areas Plan, which identifies areas of the Region that are of particularly high environmental quality and are believed to represent the pre-European habitat and environment of the area.
-This year, the Commission staff continued to collect new information and conducted four site visits to natural areas and critical species habitats within the County (see Environmental Field Work section for more details).
-Staff has also begun preparing materials for the Commission's website and drafting the plan report. - MMSD Greenseams Program: The Commission provides support to the Greenseams Program by providing land management recommendations and natural community and critical species data to assist with prioritization, planning, and implementation of on-theground projects with MMSD's service area - MMSD RWR Program: The Commission provides support to the MMSD Reforestation and Wetland Restoration Program by identifying opportunities to develop projects with other governmental agencies, private landowners and businesses within MMSD's service area. - Sewer Extension Review: As the areawide water quality management planning agency, the Commission staff reviewed and recommended approval of 13 public sewer service extension projects, all of which were determined to be consistent with the regional water quality management plan.
-Those projects were located in the Cities of Franklin (5), Greenfield (1), Glendale (1), Milwaukee (3), Oak Creek (1), and South Milwaukee (1), and the Villages of and Shorewood (1).
-The Commission staff also reviewed 11 private sanitary sewer extensions.
-Those projects were located in the Cities of Franklin (3), Greenfield (2), Glendale (1), Milwaukee (1), Oak Creek (1), South Milwaukee (1), Wauwatosa (1), and West Allis (1).
+Four technical reports have been completed, including TR 61 which documents the field work completed for the Study, TR 62 which is a literature review of the impacts of chloride to the natural and built environment, TR 64 which documents the regression evaluation for conductance to chlorides, and TR 67 which includes the legal and policy considerations for the management of chloride.
+Draft chapters were completed for TR 63 which included a review of all available chloride data for streams, rivers, lakes, and groundwater in the Region.
+There were approximately 64 stream assessment reaches reviewed for chloride in Milwaukee County, which were located in all the major watersheds (Milwaukee River, Menomonee River, Kinnickinnic River, Root River, Oak Creek, Fish Creek, and the direct drainage streams to Lake Michigan). - Regional Natural Areas Plan Update: The Commission is in the process of updating the Regional Natural Areas Plan, which identifies areas of the Region that are of particularly high environmental quality and are believed to represent the pre-European habitat and environment of the area.
+This year, the Commission staff continued to collect new information and conducted 12 site visits to natural areas and critical species habitats within the County (see Environmental Field Work section for more details).
+Staff have completed a draft plan, including an interactive mapping tool, which are both available on the Commission's website. - MMSD Greenseams Program: The Commission provides support to the Greenseams Program by providing land management recommendations and natural community and